 Cruise ship life can be a little mysterious.
 Your choices aren't always spelled out in black and white.
-The more you cruise, the more you pick up on the unofficial cruising "secrets" that give you more options, let you save money and generally allow you to have a better time onboard.
+The more you cruise, the more you pick up on the unofficial secrets the cruise lines don't tell you -- which give you more options, let you save money and generally allow you to have a better time onboard.

 Maybe it's knowing just what your cabin steward is able to bring you or what the off-the-menu items are at the bar or dining room.
 Or perhaps it's a tip to getting a good deal on an onboard purchase.